SoftwareAG/c8y-docs/content/apama/overview-analytics-bundle/microservice-and-applications.md

 Contact Software AG Support to discuss adding more capabilities.

-> **Info:** If your tenant is subscribed to the Apama-ctrl-smartrules microservice, Apama EPL Apps and Apama Analytics Builder are not available.
+> **Info:** If your tenant is subscribed to the Apama Smart Rules-only microservice (also called Apama-ctrl-smartrules), Apama EPL Apps and Apama Analytics Builder are not available.